lgrqvst/lgrqvst.com-hugo/content/blog/building-lgrqvst.com-part-3.md

 First, what _are_ the content types?

+__Static pages__
+For content that rarely or never changes, like an About page or a Contact page.

 __blog/__
-For articles of all kind
+For blog posts, devblogs, essays, and articles of all kind.
+Written content that isn't fiction.

 __portfolio/__
-For items in the portfolio
+For items in the portfolio.
+This has low priority for now, but I'm gonna try to keep in the back of my mind.

 __stuff/__
-I'll probably call it something else, but basically this is for things I make, whatever shape or form they may take.
+I'll probably call it something else (I'll definitely call it something else—maybe 'art' or 'creative'?
+Or something? 'creations'? 'works'? 'opuses'?
+Or maybe go for something more... conceptual?
+Figurative?), but basically this is for _things_ I make, whatever shape or form they may take.
 Maybe set up different types or categories for different types of content.

-__projects/__
+__Larger projects__
-For things I make that are larger projects and which warrant more attention.
+For things I make that are larger in scope, I think I'll just create a separate content section.